GSA/cio-council/pages/home.md

 banner-heading: NEWS AND UPDATES
 banner-text:

-  - <a href="/2018/06/22/Emerging-Technologies-Roundtable-Blog/"> June 22, 2018 - Digital Transformation: Artificial Intelligence and the Workforce</a><br>
+  - <a href="/2018/06/22/Emerging-Technologies-Roundtable-Blog/"> June 22, 2018 - Digital Transformation Artificial Intelligence and the Workforce</a><br>

   - <a href="/2018/06/18/TBM-FBO-Blog/"> June 18, 2018 - Help Wanted, Increase the Effectiveness of your Tax Dollar!</a><br>